11 Best Campgrounds in Christina Lake, BC

 There's a yard for volleyball and basketball, movie nights, and at any given moment, there's always the possibility that a water fight could break out.
 In the summer, when it gets so hot that you want to run through every sprinkler you see, a water fight is just another perk.

 Address: 40 Kingsley Road, Christina Lake, British Columbia

-9. Totem Motel & RV Park
+9. Totem Motel & Resort

-Totem Motel and RV Park, located off the main highway in a treed location, can accommodate RVers and tenters, as well as folks who prefer motel digs.
+Totem Motel and Resort, located off the main highway in a treed location, can accommodate RVers and tenters, as well as folks who prefer motel digs.
 This setup means you can go camping with friends or family.
 Everyone gets to pick the best spot to park their pillows and weary heads.